niaapps/niaapps.github.io/niaapps-blog/_drafts/privacy.md

 > #### Use private browsing mode

 All modern browsers have a private browsing mode which do not keep track of web history.
-If you are not going somewhere you'll likely need to revisit private browsing is an option.
+If you are not going somewhere you'll likely need to revisit, private browsing is an option.
 Social media info and search history can still be tracked but taking this step cannot hurt.

 > #### Clear your cookies on a schedule

 As mentioned before clearing your cookies can really help, but is a hassle, to have to log in again on all your daily sites.
 But if you find you get targeted ads say 2-3 months after clearing your cookies, you now know it takes about 2-3 months before the algorithm has gained enough info about you to do its job, and that is your schedule.
-It will vary from person to person as how much information we share varies, which leads me to my next point
+It will vary from person to person as how much information we share varies, which leads me to my next point...

 > #### Share less of your info online